pine64/website/content/documentation/PinePhone_Pro/Factory_tests/Factory_test_hardware_checking.md

 * Download the build, extract the image and dd it to a 8 GB or larger microSD card, take out the PinePhone Pro Explorer Edition, then insert it into microSD slot (upper slot).
 * Insert battery, press the RE button (bypass SPI and eMMC boot) underneath the back cover while plugging in the USB-C power.
 After 3 seconds release the RE button.
-* When powering up, a battery icon screen will show up blow, press power key for two seconds, then the Rockchip logo screen shows up.
+* When powering up, a battery icon screen will show up.
+Press the power key for two seconds, then the Rockchip logo screen shows up.

 {{< figure src="/documentation/images/PPP_Abdroid_Test_Utility-1.jpg" width="300" >}}